Water droplets on the surface of skin that don't penetrate the skin barrier

 If the Internet is any indication, we’re pretty concerned about our skin barrier.
 Is it compromised?
 Damaged?
 How will we ever repair it?

-For a situation so seemingly dire, we certainly lack understanding: for starters, what even is it — and is it really so hard to maintain?
-We’re diving deep (well, not too deep, as it turns out) to discover everything you need to know about the skin barrier.
+For a situation so seemingly dire, we certainly lack understanding: for starters, what even is it — and is it really so hard to take care of?
+We’re diving deep with SLMD Skincare founder Sandra Lee, MD (aka Dr. Pimple Popper) to discover everything you need to know about the skin barrier.

 What is the skin barrier?

-When we talk about the skin barrier, we’re essentially referring to that outermost layer — the stratum corneum.
-These are flattened, dead cells that are bound tightly together and surrounded by several extracellular (read: outside the cell) structures and compounds, including:
+When we talk about the skin barrier, we’re essentially referring to the outermost layer of the epidermis known as the stratum corneum.
+These are flattened, dead cells (aka corneocytes) that are bound tightly and surrounded by lipids (like ceramides) that seal it all together.
+This forms a protective layer that looks kind of like a brick wall, notes Dr. Lee.

 Researchers are looking into the role of substances like neurotransmitters and immune system proteins called cytokines, to see how they affect our body’s protective shield.
 They’re hoping to unlock the secrets of how our skin barrier accomplishes its two main tasks: